Find Grad Schools

 1,027 Yearly Graduations

 University of Chicago is the 3rd most popular school in the nation for students seeking a master's degree in management science.
 Each year, around 17,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $63,801 per year, while in-state graduate students, on average, pay $65,145 per year.
+The average in-state tuition for full-time undergraduates is $61,179 per year, while in-state graduate students, on average, pay $65,145 per year.
 During the most recent year for which we have data, 1,027 people received their master's degree in management science from UChicago.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 37% were women.
-Those who complete their master's degree in management science at University of Chicago make a median salary of 90,072.
+Of these students, 32% were women and 27% were members of underrepresented racial-ethnic groups.

 #4